 Introduction

-Chuang’s research materials and personal documents, totaling more than two hundred boxes, were donated to the Archives by family member Dr. Ching-fen Chuang in 2018.
-Contents largely include manuscripts, correspondences, photographs and other images, research notes, and various audiovisual materials, many of which touch upon the history of modern medicine, health, and health in Taiwan, gender history, and cultural exchanges between Taiwan, China, and Japan, among other important topics.
+This fonds of Shi-chi Chuang’s research materials and personal documents, totaling more than two hundred boxes, were donated to the Archives by family member Dr. Ching-fen Chuang in 2018.
+Contents largely include manuscripts, correspondences, research notes, medical records, photographs, and various other audiovisual materials, with drafts of oral interviews conducted prior to the official publication of Memoirs of Shi-chi Chuang (in Chinese), co-authored by Adjunct Research Fellow Hsueh-chi Hsu of the Institute of Taiwan History—among others—being of notable interest.
+This fonds thus touches upon the history of modern medicine, health, and health in Taiwan, gender history, cultural exchanges between Taiwan, China, and Japan, and developments in twentieth-century medicine and culture, to name just a few topics.